angeloxx/dumpwall/README.md

 this utility to create a dump (HTML report and txt) of saved configuration that can be printed and compared with diff to obtain differences between versions.

-Me (and this software) is not associated, related or sponsored by Sonicwall or Dell.
+I (and this software) am not associated, related or sponsored by Sonicwall or Dell.
 Use it at your own risk.

 ## License